mykytko/CringeForest/README.md

 # CringeForest
-This is a WIP simulation of wild life with behavior evolution. the finished project is intended to work according to The Lotka–Volterra equations, also known as the predator–prey equations.
+This is a simulation of wild life with behavior evolution. the finished project works according to The Lotka–Volterra equations, also known as the predator–prey equations.

 Used technologies are C#, ASP.NET Core and Angular.
 Angular is used for the web